Pacific Nearshore Project

 Science Center Objects

 Sea otters are crucial indicators of the health of our nearshore waters and coastal resources, from kelp forests to fisheries.
 What clues does the sea otter's decline hold for our knowledge of ecosystem and global change?
-WERC's Dr. Tim Tinker and U.S. and Canadian researchers have teamed together to investigate.
-Click on the "Science" tab to learn more.
+WERC's sea otter team and U.S. and Canadian researchers have teamed together to investigate.

 Relevance to USGS Missions: